-In the context of fake news, filter bubbles have a particularly damaging reach because fake news stories often contain exaggerated, falsified claims that algorithms looking for specific keywords or tags would likely be attracted to (a feature many of the creators of fake news have caught on to).
+In the context of fake news, filter bubbles have a particularly damaging reach because fake news stories often contain exaggerated, falsified claims that algorithms looking for specific keywords or tags would likely be attracted to (a feature to which many of the creators of fake news have caught on).
 Additionally, fringe or extreme viewpoints might generate more likes and comments, giving a further algorithmic boost.

 Algorithms can also be manipulated with fake views and automated comments.
 The algorithms that Facebook or Google use to recommend information are fairly agnostic when it comes to quality or veracity.
 This creates the perfect environment for viral, inflammatory content (that is often not truthful) to shoot to the top of news feeds and search results.